Android Central Verdict

 The baseline Fitbit app has a lot to offer, but if you want to get even more out of it, there's always the Fitbit Premium service you can sign up for.
 It costs $9.99/month or $79.99/year depending on whether you choose the monthly or annual plan, and when you buy a Fitbit Sense, you get six months for free if you're a new Premium subscriber.
 Fitbit Premium offers things like advanced health insights, a wellness report that you can share with your healthcare provider, guided health programs, advanced sleep tracking, and more.

 One of the features that used to be exclusive to Fitbit Premium is the Health Metrics Dashboard, which offers a deeper look at your breathing rate, SpO2 levels, and heart rate variability.
-Fitbit has now announced that the dashboard is being made available to all Fitbit users for free "in the coming months."
+Fitbit has now announced that the dashboard is being made available to all Fitbit users for free, which is a welcome addition for certain.
 While that does take away some of the value you get from Premium, I'm certainly not complaining about Fitbit making these insights accessible to everyone.

 The core fundamentals of what you'd expect from a fitness tracker are still here and just as good as ever, but with the Sense, Fitbit is looking to expand into new and exciting areas.

-The first of which is Sense's temperature sensor, which monitor's your body's temperature every night you wear the Sense.
+The first of which is Sense's temperature sensor, which monitors your body's temperature every night you wear the Sense.
 In the morning, you can look at the Fitbit app to see how your temperature increased or decreased from your baseline and exactly how it changed throughout your slumber.
 It's something that works seamlessly in the background without you having to worry about it, and Fitbit hopes that it can help users detect a fever or the start of a new menstrual cycle.
-It's worth noting that Versa 3, Versa 2, Versa, Versa Lite, and Ionic can also show your skin temp variation in that Health Metrics section, though Sense is the only one that gives minute-by-minute readings for a more accurate and detailed view of your body's temp.
+It's worth noting that Versa 3, Versa 2, Versa, Versa Lite, Ionic, Charge 4, and Inspire 2 can also show your skin temp variation in that Health Metrics section, though Sense is the only one that gives minute-by-minute readings for a more accurate and detailed view of your body's temp.

 The second, and perhaps most noteworthy, is the Fitbit Sense's EDA sensor.
 EDA is short for "electrodermal activity," which is how the electrical levels of your skin change throughout the day.
 In addition to being a core component in polygraph tests, EDA can also be used to monitor how your body responds to stress.
 To look at your EDA on Fitbit Sense, all you have to do is open the EDA Scan app, place your hand over the entire front of the watch, and sit still with calming breaths for two minutes.
 After the test is complete, you can indicate how calm or stressed you're feeling and be on with your day.